conda-forge/lalinspiral-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `lalinspiral, python-lalinspiral` can be installed with:
+Once the `conda-forge` channel has been enabled, `lalinspiral, liblalinspiral, python-lalinspiral` can be installed with:

 ```
-conda install lalinspiral python-lalinspiral
+conda install lalinspiral liblalinspiral python-lalinspiral
 ```

 It is possible to list all of the versions of `lalinspiral` available on your platform with: